 Art, Philosophy, Acupuncture – and the I Ching

-In New York in 1983 I had experienced my first acupuncture treatment with Dr. Ching Y Ting, whose grandfather had opened the first school of traditional Chinese herbal medicine in Shanghai and was one of the last royal doctors to work with the emperor in the Forbidden City.
+However, my research journey had actually begun much earlier without my knowledge.
+I first came into contact with acupuncture in New York in 1983.
+The therapist who treated me was Dr Ching Y Ting, whose grandfather opened China’s first school of traditional herbal medicine in Shanghai and was one of the last royal doctors to work with the emperor in the Forbidden City.
 Many more treatments followed on different continents, with different treatment concepts and successes.
 In 2010 I started to deal more intensively with the theoretical foundations of classical acupuncture.

 From the very beginning I made the experience that acupuncture not only affects my body but also my psyche.
 In view of the meanwhile scientifically recognized interrelation of body and soul, this seemed only logical to me.
 In a book by psychiatrist Leon Hammer I found first evidence for my assumption, in the meantime I have come across numerous corresponding references in the specialist literature, namely that individual meridians are very precisely characterized and represent very specific psychological functions.